-John Waller's fourth CD, Memorial, is launched on 19th June 2015 at The Castle in Bradford.
+John Waller's fourth CD, Memorial, was launched on 19th June 2015 at The Castle in Bradford.
 It contains several original songs developed over the previous few years, including "The Boar of Bradford"; based on the legend of the storyof a 14thC beast terrorising the locality, it is a popular piece of live performance.
 Also inlcuded are "Kerguelen", about the draw of the remote islands in the far Southern hemisphere; "Memorial", about urban decay; and "Parallel Lives", about the vast gulf separating people passing by one another in the streets; and "Routine", a lively song about the rat race.
 There's one more Al Stewart cover, "Shah of Shahs", about the deposing of a dictator.

 John was born in York and has lived in Beirut, Bristol, Belgrade and now Bradford, where he has been based since 1971.
 He has played guitar, written songs and sung at folk clubs on and off since first visiting the Bristol Troubadour in the late 1960s.